itsrbl/ChatApp_NodeJS/README.md

-## 🚀 About Projetc
+## 🚀 About Project
-Simple easy to use chat application base on websocket.io and nodejs bakcend.
+Simple easy to use chat application based on Websocket.io and NodeJS Backend.